mwwojcik/airline-reservation-system/readme.md

   ![](img/air-aggregate-reservation.jpg)

-Based on the design, it is possible to prepare an implementation skeleton.
-Eeach command is represented by a separate method, and each rule by its logic.
+Based on this project, it is possible to prepare an aggregate implementation skeleton.
+In the implementation, each command is represented by a separate method, and each rule by its logic.

 ```java
 public class Reservation {